 This can be a brilliant upgrade and is really simple to do.
 All you require is a dedicated ground cable which safely plugs into an unused wall socket (the plug has one pin in it which connects to the earth pin on the socket, so in effect it’s a direct connection to protective ground), the other end of the cable has a spade connection and this is connected to a dedicated ground box.
 It should not be shared with any other ground cables.

 The Silver Tellus (with nothing else connected to it) is proving to be the most popular box for this application.

-This is scarily effective demonstration and one which always delivers brilliant results.
+This is an incredibly effective demonstration and one which always delivers brilliant results.
 Mains power is a dirty thing and although it’s a necessary evil for most things, the delicate audio signal is easily polluted and degraded by it.
 Arrange a demonstration and find out for yourself!
-This is something which works really well and is especially effective if your system is on dedicated ringmain all to itself as well!
+I must stress this is especially effective if your system is on dedicated ringmain all to itself as well!

 An Apollo Infinity Earth cable is £600.00 and an Atlantis Earth cable is £1300.00, Ground Box prices are below.
 You could comfortably spend this sort of money on upgrading a CD player or amplifier and get sonic benefit at a cost but even that upgrade is still being held back by poor mains.
 Even if you had no other Entreq or grounding in place in your system ANY hi-fi or Audio Visual system will benefit from having this done!

 What is right for my system?